Influence Functions for Efficient Data Selection in Reasoning: Abstract

 \section{Abstract}

 Fine-tuning large language models (LLMs) on chain-of-thought (CoT) data shows that a small amount of high-quality data can outperform massive datasets.
 Yet, what constitutes “quality” remains ill-defined.
 Existing reasoning methods rely on indirect heuristics such as problem difficulty or trace length, while instruction-tuning has explored a broader range of automated selection strategies—but rarely in the context of reasoning.
-We propose to define reasoning data quality using influence functions, which measure the causal effect of individual CoT examples on downstream accuracy, and introduce influence-based pruning, which consistently outperforms perplexity and embedding-based baselines on math reasoning within a model family.
+We propose to define reasoning data quality using influence functions, which measure the causal effect of individual CoT examples on downstream accuracy, and introduce influence-based pruning, which consistently outperforms perplexity and embedding-based baselines on math reasoning within a model family. \footnote{Code available at: https://github.com/mila-capitalone-collab/inf-functions-reasoning/tree/main}